5 Tips for Business Owners to Manage Their Cash Flow

 First of all, do you have a firm grasp on how much money is coming in and going out each month?
 If you don’t, figure it out, because that’s your starting point to determine where you are and what you need to change or improve.
 Also, if your business is not yet profitable, determine when you will break even and use that number for future cash flow projections.

 Another troubling thing about cash flow: the cumbersome process of separating business and personal expenses.
-Square now offers a business debit card so business owners can have real-time access to their funds and track business expenses in one place.
-Plus, labels for business and personal expenses make it easy to keep track of every transaction.
+Square now offers a business debit card so business owners can have real-time access to their funds as soon as they make a sale.
+Business and personal transaction labels in your Square app make it easy to keep your business expenses separate from personal expenses.
+Using your Square Card is quick, easy, and makes it free to access your funds

 2. Use online invoicing.